reselbob/simple-node-grpc/server/README.md

 }
 ```

-Each function will process all the numbers in the array in order.
+Each math function will process all the numbers in the array in order.

 Each function in the API returns a message named `Response`.
 The following is an example of a
 `Response` message: